AEmilioDiStefano/ros2_ws/instructions_IRL.md

 ![host-and-port](media/li-ion_battery_holders.jpeg)
 <br>
-(depicted above is one example of a viable option, your batteries may look different)
+(depicted above is one example of a viable option, your battery holders may look different)

 ## ONE USB webcam